bpstephanie/Pennywise/README.md

       [Back To Top](<#contents>)

     - #### By Month
-      The user is shown the total amount they have spent each month.
-Below there is a choice menu
+      The user is shown the total amount they have spent each month and a message below stating that if they wish to see the transactions they should go to view statment [by date](<#by-date>).
+Below, there is a a choice menu where they can choose form three options, the first being to [view statement](<#view-statement-menu>) [by date](<#by-date>), the second to return to the [view statement menu](<#view-statement-menu>) and the third to return to the [main menu](<#main-menu>).
+If the user enters an invalid response they will be shown an error message and asked to re-enter their choice.

       <details><summary>View Statement By Month</summary>